 Client – The individual or company seeking a professional service and or advice.

 Codicil – A legal document altering or adding to an existing will.
-It must be dated and witnessed for it to be valid and kept with your will.
+It must be dated and witnessed for it to be valid and kept with the will.

 Co-insurance – An agreement between more than one insurer to agree to cover the cost of an item to give maximum coverage.
 This arrangement ensures that there is an insurance policy in place by more than one insurer.

-Collateral – These are typically assets that are offered to secure a loan or type of credit.
+Collateral – Assets of value that are offered to secure a loan or type of credit.